-When choosing your tree you need to know that you can accommodate the hight PLUS the width.
-Trained trees are slimmer than untrained & pruned trees.
 It’s worth thinking where your tree will stand at home.
-It’s rare ina modern home for Christmas trees to stand in the centre of a hall where you can walk all the way around to admire it.
+It’s rare in a modern home for Christmas trees to stand in the centre of a hall where you can walk all the way around to admire it.
 Consequently, your tree will end up against a wall.
-This means if a tree is not a perfectly round tree it doesn’t matter at ‘the back’ wouldn’t be seen.
+This means if a tree is not a perfectly round tree it doesn’t matter as ‘the back’ wouldn’t be seen.
 You can, of course, trim off any branches that stick out behind the tree to make it fit.

 Bring you tree back to Ferndale before the end of Sunday 12th January with your receipt & we will recycle your tree into garden mulch.
-When you show us your receipt we will also give you a voucher for two FREE coffees.
+Just show us your receipt. £5 without a receipt.

 When you arrive home